 Katonah Museum of Art – Katonah

-$10 for adults, $5 for seniors and students, free for children under 12
+$10 for adults; free for kids under 12

 Neuberger Museum of Art – Purchase